-Fall incidents are a leading cause of workrelated hospitalizations.
+Fall incidents are a leading cause of work-related hospitalizations.

-In 2016, 861 individuals, six of whom died, were hospitalized for an acute work-related injury.
 The average hospitalization was for six days and the median was three days.
 Hospitalizations were more common among men (81.1%) and Caucasians (87.9%).
 The age of hospitalized workers varied from 15-92 years of age; the average and median age was 46.